Head Teacher’s Blog 12th July 2019

 Dates for your diary

-- · Last day of this half term Friday 24th May
+- Last day of summer term for students Friday 19th July

-- · Last day of summer term for students Friday 19th July
+- First day of term for students in September:

 Things happening in school over the coming weeks